zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[MatsuriDayo / nekoray](https://github.com/MatsuriDayo/nekoray) - Qt based cross-platform GUI proxy configuration manager (backend: v2ray / sing-box)
 ## C#

+* 【2024-02-11】[rocketseat-education / nlw-expert-c-sharp](https://github.com/rocketseat-education/nlw-expert-c-sharp) - An auction system API
+* 【2024-02-11】[vletoux / pingcastle](https://github.com/vletoux/pingcastle) - PingCastle - Get Active Directory Security at 80% in 20% of the time
+* 【2024-02-11】[dodyg / practical-aspnetcore](https://github.com/dodyg/practical-aspnetcore) - Practical samples of ASP.NET Core 8.0, 7.0, 6.0, 5.0, 3.1, 2.2, and 2.1,projects you can use.
+Readme contains explanations on all projects.
+* 【2024-02-11】[reqnroll / Reqnroll](https://github.com/reqnroll/Reqnroll) - Open-source Cucumber-style BDD test automation framework for .NET.
+* 【2024-02-11】[jstrosch / learning-malware-analysis](https://github.com/jstrosch/learning-malware-analysis) - This repository contains sample programs that mimick behavior found in real-world malware.
+The goal is to provide source code that can be compiled and used for learning purposes, without having to worry about handling live malware.
 * 【2024-02-09】[EvilGreys / Disable-Windows-Defender-](https://github.com/EvilGreys/Disable-Windows-Defender-) - Disable Windows Defender (+ UAC Bypass, + Upgrade to SYSTEM)
 * 【2024-02-09】[microsoft / AdaptiveCards](https://github.com/microsoft/AdaptiveCards) - A new way for developers to exchange card content in a common and consistent way.
 * 【2024-02-09】[dotnet-architecture / eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) - Cross-platform .NET sample microservices and container based application that runs on Linux Windows and macOS.
 Powered by .NET 7, Docker Containers and Azure Kubernetes Services.
 Supports Visual Studio, VS for Mac and CLI based environments with Docker CLI, dotnet CLI, VS Code or any other code editor.
 Moved to https://github.com/dotnet/eShop.